jerryga09/JerryG_BlueStamp_Portfolio/index.md

 # Schematics
 <!--- Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->

+<img src="mileston1circuit.png" alt="Headstone Image" width="400">
 Figure :Schematic of Milestone 1

-<img src="mileston1circuit.png" alt="Headstone Image" width="400">
+<img src="bluetoothgauntlet.png" alt="Headstone Image" width="400">
 Figure :Schematic of Bluetooth Gauntlet after Milestone 2

-<img src="bluetoothgauntlet.png" alt="Headstone Image" width="400">

-Figure :Schematic Found Online of Project

 <img src="overall schematic.png" alt="Headstone Image" width="400">
+Figure :Schematic of Bluetooth Gauntlet after Milestone 2

 # Code
 <!--- Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs. -->